Bourdon94m/Bourdon94m/README.md

 Bourdon94m/Bourdon94m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-- 👋 Hi, I’m @Bourdon94m
-- 👀 I’m interested in video games and coding
-- 🌱 I’m currently learning Html/CSS.
-And after i would like learn javascript or python